madhumurthy16/chat-app-react/README.md

+Slack inspired real-time chat application, that allows users to create new chat rooms, send/receive messages.
+Built the project ground up using ReactJS, JSX, Firebase and styled using css3 flexbox.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>